Emanuel Rieder

 Emanuel Rieder (born 1 October 1993) is an Italian luger.

+Career

 He competed in the Men's singles luge event at the 2014 Winter Olympics in Sochi, placing 19th.

 He placed 6th at the men's doubles event at the 2022 Winter Olympics.

+At the 2026 Winter Olympics, Rieder won the gold medal in the doubles event, along with Simon Kainzwaldner.
+He also won a bronze medal in the team relay.